Creating an XML integration

 - Testing and deploying your integration

 Provided for you is sample data used in the tutorial.
-Once you've played with it, feel free to follow the same steps with your own data and labels to create an XML integration to suit your needs.
+Once you're familiar with it, feel free to follow the same steps with your own data and labels to create an XML integration to suit your needs.

 Creating an XML database